qiaoqiao2323/robot-speech-intelligibility/README.md

 Save the "data.txt" file.

 To run our code, first clone the original repository and follow their install instructions.
 Replace the `main.py`file as described below.
-We used the following commands to train and evaluate the BART model on this task:
+We used the following commands to run the task:

 ```
 python main.py